Azure SQL Database access control

 KILL DATABASE CONNECTION permission can explicitly terminate a connection to SQL Database by using the KILL command.

 User accounts can be created in the master database and can be granted permissions in all databases on the server, or they can be created in the database itself (called contained users).
 For information on creating and managing logins, see Manage logins.
-To enhance portability and scalabilty, use contained database users to enhance scalability.
+Use contained databases to enhance portability and scalability.
 For more information on contained users, see Contained Database Users - Making Your Database Portable, CREATE USER (Transact-SQL), and Contained Databases.

 As a best practice your application should use a dedicated account to authenticate -- this way you can limit the permissions granted to the application and reduce the risks of malicious activity in case your application code is vulnerable to a SQL injection attack.
 The recommended approach is to create a contained database user, which allows your app to authenticate directly to the database.